vbotka/ansible-freebsd-jail/README.md

 Variables
 ---------

-(WIP).
-Review defaults and examples in vars.
+Review the defaults and examples in vars.

 Parameters of the jails are configured in the the variable **bsd_jail_jails**